denesb/scylla-gce-tools/README.md

 ## Bonus - monitoring

-Assumes you have a GCE node already with the [scylla monitoring repo](https://github.com/scylladb/scylla-grafana-monitoring) in the home directory and have docker installed and running.
+Assumes you have a GCE box already with the [scylla monitoring repo](https://github.com/scylladb/scylla-grafana-monitoring) in the home directory and have docker installed and running.

 ```
 ./setup_monitoring.sh